Spanish ship Mexicano (1786): History

 In 1797, Mexicano was with the Spanish fleet which fought the British at the Battle of Cape St Vincent.
 The Spanish fleet was defeated and four ships were lost, although Mexicano survived the battle with losses of 25 killed, including Captain Francisco de Herrara and 46 seriously wounded.

-Between 1799 and 1801, Mexicano was with the combined French and Spanish fleet stationed at Brest after participating in the Croisière de Bruix campaign.
+Between 1799 and 1801, Mexicano was with the combined French and Spanish fleet blocked in Brest after participating in the Croisière de Bruix campaign.

 By the end of the Napoleonic Wars Mexicano was laid up at Ferrol, her hull in a bad condition, and at the end of the war the ship was sold out of service and broken up.